How Is Our Fire District Funded?

 - SAFER Grant Reimbursement – In 2018 we received a SAFER grant through FEMA that allowed us to hire much needed personnel.
 SAFER reimburses us 75% of our costs for this personnel in the first two years and 35% of our costs in the third year.
 This allows the District time to find other funding sources to retain the personnel long term.

 - Miscellaneous Revenue – Other revenue does come into the District.
-Interest earnings, contracts, mitigation fees, billing for trainers and classes and the sale of bike helmets are some examples.
+Interest earnings, contracts, mitigation fees, billing for trainers and classes are some examples.

-Citizens residing in Graham Fire & Rescue are not billed directly for transport services above what insurance coverage provides, which translates to no out-of-pocket expense for our citizens.
+Citizens residing in Graham Fire & Rescue’s District are not billed personally for transport services above what insurance coverage provides, which translates to no out-of-pocket expense for our citizens.